zachlp2016/little_shop/extensions.md

 Users should be able to apply the coupon and continue adding items to their cart.
 The coupon is considered "used" when the user checks-out successfully.

+A coupon code can only apply to items in the order from that merchant, a coupon code cannot apply to other merchant's items.

 You will need to build CRUD management pages for this as well.

 #### Mod 2 Learning Goals reflected: